mr-brobot/iceberg-lambda/README.md

     sl = self._semlock = _multiprocessing.SemLock(
 ```

+Interesting note: The [`multiprocessing.pool.ThreadPool`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.pool.ThreadPool) documentation has the following note:
+> A `ThreadPool` shares the same interface as `Pool`, which is designed around a pool of processes and predates the introduction of the `concurrent.futures` module...
+Users should generally prefer to use `concurrent.futures.ThreadPoolExecutor`, which has a simpler interface that was designed around threads from the start, and which returns `concurrent.futures.Future` instances that are compatible with many other libraries, including `asyncio`.

 ## Proposal

-I think PyIceberg should support multiple concurrency strategies, allowing the user to configure which one suits their runtime/resources best.
+Perhaps PyIceberg should support multiple concurrency strategies, allowing the user to configure which is most appropriate for their runtime/resources.

-Instead of using the multiprocessing module directly, we could instead depend on a concrete ipmlementation of an [`Executor`](https://docs.python.org/3/library/concurrent.futures.html#executor-objects) from the [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html) module.
+Instead of using the multiprocessing module directly, we could instead depend on a concrete implemention of an [`Executor`](https://docs.python.org/3/library/concurrent.futures.html#executor-objects) from the [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html) module.
 The user can select the appropriate implementation depending on a configuration value:

-- `PYICEBERG__CONCURRENCY=multiprocessing` uses the [`ProcessPoolExecutor`](https://docs.python.org/3/library/concurrent.futures.html#processpoolexecutor) (default, same as current implementation)
+- `PYICEBERG__CONCURRENCY=process` uses the [`ProcessPoolExecutor`](https://docs.python.org/3/library/concurrent.futures.html#processpoolexecutor) (default, same as current implementation)
-- `PYICEBERG__CONCURRENCY=threading` uses the [`ThreadPoolExecutor`](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor) (appropriate for serverless environments)
+- `PYICEBERG__CONCURRENCY=thread` uses the [`ThreadPoolExecutor`](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor) (appropriate for serverless environments)

-This would allow us to support other concurrency models in the future, even supporting user-defined implementations of the `Executor` ABC.
+This might even allow PyIceberg to support other concurrency models in the future, e.g. user-defined implementations of the `Executor` ABC.

-I'd be happy to work on this feature once the community agrees on a direction.